-Lausanne on Lake Geneva in Switzerland has excellent public transportation connections to the rest of Switzerland and many parts of Europe.
-Trains (including TGV trains from Paris), driving, flying (via Genève or Zürich) and ferry boats are available.
+Lausanne on Lake Geneva has excellent public transportation connections to the rest of Switzerland and many parts of Europe.
+Trains (including TGV-Lyria trains from Paris), driving, flying (via Genève or Zürich) and ferry boats are available.

 Getting to Lausanne, capital of Canton Vaud (Waadt), on Lake Geneva in Switzerland is easy from most parts of Switzerland.
 Lausanne is an important railway hub with fast train connections to Geneva, Montreux, Bern, Basel, and Zürich while TGV trains go directly to Paris.
 Major highways intersect outside Lausanne allowing for fast driving times.
 Flying is easiest via nearby Geneva Airport (GVA) but intercontinental passengers can also reach Lausanne easily from Zurich Airport (ZRH).
 Passenger ferry boats cross Lake Geneva frequently from Lausanne to Evian and Thonon-les-Bains in France.
 Local public transportation options in Lausanne are also extensive.